dngulin/ksi/Documentation~/api/T.ManagedRefList.1.g.md

 - `self` — list to get an item reference
 - `index` — required item index

-Returns a readonly reference to a list item at the given index
+Returns a readonly reference to a list item at the given index.

+> [!CAUTION]
+> Possible exceptions:
+> - `IndexOutOfRangeException` — if index is out of bounds

 ### \(in ManagedRefList\<T\>\).RefReadonlyIterReversed\(\)